hm-lang/core/proposals/README.md

 # note you can use an input argument to define the return type's
 # fixed-array size, which is something like a generic:
 range(Int): int_Int
-    # TODO: use `assert(Int) >= 0 !! "can't have a fixed negative-size array"`
-    # where `!!` will check for a thrown error and rethrow with the new error message.
-    if Int < 0
+    assert Int >= 0
-        throw "can't have a fixed negative-size array" Result; int_Int
+        "can't have a fixed negative-size array"
+    Result; int_Int
     for I: int < Int
         Result_I = I